-Tribes people (Adivasis) are those who have followed ways of life for many generations that are largely self-sufficient and are different from the mainstream and dominant society (Corry, 2011).
-They are simple, honest, hardworking and hospitable people.
-But economically, they are exploited, physically oppressed, socially ostracised and culturally isolated.
+Tribes people (Adivasis) are those who have followed ways of life for many generations that are largely self-sufficient and are different from the mainstream and dominant society[1].
+They are simple, honest, hardworking, and hospitable people.
+But economically, they are exploited, physically oppressed, socially ostracised, and culturally isolated.
 They live in harmony with nature, assuming livelihoods that do not harm the natural ecosystem beyond repair.
 According to the 2011 Census of India.
-They constitute an important segment of the Indian population and account for nearly 8.6 per cent of the total population of India(Gol 2011).
+They constitute an important segment of the Indian population and account for nearly 8.6 percent of the total population of India [2].

-Kerala state of India, at the southernmost boundary of the Malabar Coast, has the Western Ghats on the east and Arabian Sea on the west and has a land area of 38,863 Km2.
+The Kerala state of India, at the southernmost boundary of the Malabar Coast, has the Western Ghats on the east and the Arabian Sea on the west and has a land area of 38,863 Km2.
 It is a homeland of a number of tribal communities.
-Majority of them inhabit the western slope of the Western Ghats.
-In Kerala there are 36 scheduled tribes.
-The tribal population in Kerala according to the 2011 census is 0.4 million, which is 1.5 percent of the overall population of the state (GoI, 2011).
+The majority of them inhabit the western slope of the Western Ghats.
+In Kerala, there are 36 scheduled tribes.
+The tribal population in Kerala according to the 2011 census is 0.4 million, which is 1.5 percent of the overall population of the state [2].

-Tribes people rely on plants in their natural system predominantly for food, medicinal purpose and life style requirements.
-Plants are especially good for toning up loss of vitality and also to alleviate human pain and diseases (Sangwan, 2006).
-Tribes have enormous repository of indigenous knowledge on plant generated medicines and their usage.
+Tribes people rely on plants in their natural system predominantly for food, medicinal purpose, and lifestyle requirements.
+Plants are especially good for toning up the loss of vitality and also to alleviate human pain and diseases[3].
+Tribes have an enormous repository of indigenous knowledge on plant-generated medicines and their usage.
 This vast bank of knowledge is generally being transmitted through word-of-mouth communication from generation to generation.
-Due to which, this is being eroded as generations pass on.
-This knowledge is tightly interwoven with their beliefs, norms and culture in such a way that each tribal group has its own identity.
+Due to this, this is being eroded as generations pass on.
+This knowledge is tightly interwoven with their beliefs, norms, and culture in such a way that each tribal group has its own identity.
+The tribespeople has a complex relationship between the ecosystems and themselves.
+Those people find out their daily needs from the forests as food, and plant-based drugs for curing different ailments of themselves and their livestock [4].

 As per WHO statistics, over 21,000 plants are useful in the pre parathion of medicines.
-Of which, 90% of these are extracted from forests (Singh, 2003).
-Throughout history aboriginal people have been the custodians of forests and have sustained healthylife-styles in an eco-friendly manner (Pradheeps etal, 2015).
-Herbs have been used from ancient time for various purposes like healing the sick and infirm.
-Most of the people still continue to use herbs to benefit their bodies and believed that herbs helped to keep the body in tune with nature.
-Each tribal community has its own knowledge and practice on ethnic medicines which are passed on from one generation to another and these are means of livelihood for the tribal Vaidya's or the medicinal plant collectors.
+Of which, 90% of these are extracted from forests[5].
+Throughout history, aboriginal people have been the custodians of forests and have sustained healthy lifestyles in an eco-friendly manner[6].
+Herbs have been used from ancient times for various purposes like healing the sick and infirm.
+Most people still continue to use herbs to benefit their bodies and believed that herbs helped to keep the body in tune with nature.
+Each tribal community has its own knowledge and practice of ethnic medicines which are passed on from one generation to another and these are means of livelihood for the tribal Vaidya or the medicinal plant collectors.
+The value of medicinal plants and herbs is being lost due to a lack of awareness and deforestation.
+Due to a lack of interest among the younger generation as well as their affinity to migrate to cities for profitable jobs, there is a possibility of losing this wealth of knowledge in the near future [7].